 I have created several products such as ebooks and earned $1,000+ a month selling them, with the majority of those sales coming directly from people who found my product on Pinterest!
 Here’s how I wrote my ebook.

 I personally recommend writing and selling an ebook, because this is an easy digital product to get started with.
-You can learn more about how to get started in my online course, Launch Your Profitable Ebook.
+You can learn more about how to get started in the online course Ebook Bestseller Bootcamp.

 How to Make Money on Pinterest